gauravsatav/gcpCertification/4_Introduction_to_TensorFlow/notes.md

   * Vanishing Gradients

     * Each additional layer can decrease signal (not noise).
-    * Eg: as we approach the 1, the sigmoid output platues to appx 0,
+    * Eg: as we approach the 1, the derivative of sigmoid appx to 0
     * since the gradient value compounds, it eventually vanishes and this causes the weights to no longer update, grinding the training to halt.
     * Solution:
       * Use non linear activation functions like relu.